DyPeterson/language-suggester/README.md

 ### Link to project on GitHub
 [https://github.com/DyPeterson/language-suggester](https://github.com/DyPeterson/language-suggester)
 ### Details
 This project was made for a independent code review at [Epicodus](https://www.epicodus.com/).
 It's intention is to show what I have learned in the past week and to demonstrate it to an instructor.

-It contains the following
+### Known Bugs
+At this time there is no known bugs.

 ### Copyright 2022 Dylan Peterson